jquense/react-widgets/www/src/pages/migration-v4.md

 ### Props

-### Calendar: `initialView` and `finalView`
+#### Calendar: `initialView` and `finalView`

 These have been replaced with the `views` prop which provides a lot more freedom in defining what views the Calendar starts or ends on and in what order.

 #### `duration` speed for animations

-Programatic `duration` has been removed, in favor of 100% CSS specified animations.
+Programmatic `duration` has been removed, in favor of 100% CSS specified animations.
-To change the duration of all popup enter and exiting speeds adjust it via CSS
+To change the duration of all popup enter and exiting speeds, adjust it via CSS.

 __For Popups__: